 If your home has a history of subsidence and you'd like to see if we can insure you, please call us on 0800 015 0521

 Buildings insurance should usually start when you become legally responsible for a property, rather than when you move into the property.
-When you exchange contracts, you need to make sure you have cover in place.
+When you exchange contracts (in Scotland this is known as "conclusion of missives"), you need to make sure you have cover in place.
 Mortgage lenders will typically insist you have cover in place from this date until your mortgage is paid off.
 If you are buying a property without a mortgage, it is still important to have good buildings insurance cover in place from the date you become the legal owner.

 Please note that this is for information only and does not constitute legal advice.
 If you are in any doubts, ask your solicitor who will be able to advise you when your buildings insurance should start.